Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Payment Volume and Its Business Impact

-Understanding how this volume translates into revenue and how to optimize it is critical for long-term success.
+Understanding how this volume translates into revenue and how to optimize it matters for long-term success.

 How Processing Volume Translates Into Revenue

-Even a modest SaaS app processing $10 million annually could generate tens of thousands in new revenue through payments alone.
+Even if you have a relatively modest SaaS app processing $10 million annually, it could generate tens of thousands in new revenue through payments alone.

-This income is often more scalable than subscription revenue because it grows directly with customer success.
+This income, and the opportunity for scalability that it provides, often makes it more attractive than subscription revenue because it grows directly with customer success.

 Understanding Take Rates and Fee Sharing